Best and worst supermarket loyalty cards

 The Tesco Clubcard scheme has been around since 1995.
 It allows members to collect one point for every £1 they spend in-store and online, and one point for every £2 spent on fuel.

-You can collect points on more than just your groceries, with opportunities to boost your total through Tesco Bank and Tesco Mobile.
+You can collect points through Tesco Bank and Tesco Mobile, too.

 Boots Advantage card